mcrowder65/finding-components/SCRIPT.md

 // First, write an additional test that adds a timeout to the App component of 30 ms.
 // Second, in that test, assert that red and blue circles appear, and that there is no purple circle.
 ```

+You can find the link to the codesandbox in the video's notes